Maoism: Israel

 The 1970s group Ma'avak (an offshoot of Matzpen) was influenced by Maoism.
-After a further split, some of its former members (including Ehud Adiv and Daud Turki) were charged with treason for meeting with Syrian intelligence officials, in a highly publicized trial.
+After a further split, some of its former members (including Ehud Adiv and Daud Turki) were charged with treason for meeting with Syrian intelligence officials, in a highly publicised trial.

 Italy

 In Italy, the articles "The Differences between comrade Togliatti and us" (Renmin Ribao, December 31, 1962), which was published as Le Divergenze tra il compagno Togliatti e noi in Italian, and the "More on the differences between comrade Togliatti and us" (Hongqi, March 4, 1963) increased interest in the Chinese communist approach.
 The text, written in China, responded to Palmiro Togliatti's criticisms of Mao for Mao's opposition to de-Stalinization.
 Months after the publication of Le Divergenze, the first Italian party inspired by Mao's ideology was founded.

 Shortly after, former partisan Giuseppe Regis founded the publisher Edizioni Oriente (Eastern Editions), which translated and published Maoist texts, including Quotations from Chairman Mao Zedong.
 In early 1964, Mao-oriented activists founded the newspaper Nuova Unità (New Unity), which called for Italian communists break with the stance of the Italian Communist Party and align with the socialist countries against American imperialism.
 From this group several splits occurred.

 Numerous political factions and groupings took inspiration from Mao's theories and practice.
-Among the most visible Mao-inspired group was Servire il Popolo (Serve the People), which modeled itself on the Red Guards of China.
+Among the most visible Mao-inspired group was Servire il Popolo (Serve the People), which modelled itself on the Red Guards of China.
 Servire il Popolo practiced self-criticism and "serving and teaching the peasants" in rural Italy.

 Another group is PMLI, which was pro-Deng initially but since 1980s reverted to more traditional Maoism.
 Party created several controversies in Italian politics.

 Violent groups which cited Mao included the Brigate Rosse (Red Brigades) and the Lotta Continua (Continuous Fight).